matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 itself.
 So as soon as I started using generative testing.

 So small testing takeaway from today's talk.
-If you test only by examples, start generating data for your tests, because you are going to find things that surprise and pain you.
+If you test only by examples, start generating data for your tests, because you will find things that are going to surprise and pain you.

 [Time 0:38:36]